rdp/ffmpeg-windows-build-helpers/README.md

 up the building speed of gcc, build shared, etc. run it with ./cross_compile_ffmpeg.sh -h to see them all

-Also NB that you can also "cross compile" mp4box if you pass in the appropriate command line parameter.
+Also NB that you can also "cross compile" mp4box.exe (32 and 64 bit versions) if you pass in the appropriate command line parameter.

+Also NB that you can also "cross compile" {mplayer,mencoder}.exe (32 and 64 bit versions) if you pass in the appropriate command line parameter too.

 Feedback welcome roger-projects@googlegroups.com